-Introduction
+Idiographic computantional models reveal individual differences in learning strategies

 Individual differences in the ability to learn new associations are foundational to most measures of aptitude— a construct that describes the readiness with which one can acquire a complex skill.
 But even basic associative learning paradigms, like stimulus-response mappings, have been shown to rely on a mixture of learning and memory mechanisms including working memory, reinforcement learning, and declarative memory (Stocco et al., 2010).
 Though a considerable amount of research has investigated how task characteristics drive these mechanisms during learning (e.g., Collins & Frank, 2012; Poldrack et al., 2001), less work has been devoted to understanding how and when they may be differentially deployed in different learners.
 To examine these individual differences in learning mechanism use, we built four models, using the Adaptive Control of Thought - Rational (ACT-R) cognitive architecture, which employed different learning strategies to complete Collins’ Reinforcement Learning Working Memory task (RLWM task; Collins, 2018) and fit them to individual learners.

 Collins’ RLWM task was chosen because it provided a single experiment with simple manipulations to dissociate learning mechanisms.
 In this task, participants are asked to learn associations between images (e.g., objects, shapes, and colors) and letters by using the feedback provided.
 The task sought to quantify the relative contributions of working memory and reinforcement learning through two training conditions.
 The first condition consisted of short blocks containing only 3 images while the second condition consisted of long blocks of 6 images.
 Collins (2018) posited that the short 3-image blocks would likely be learned faster and more efficiently through maintenance in working memory.
 The long blocks, on the other hand, would be overwhelm working memory capacity limitations, making the system unreliable, and would therefore be learned through reinforecement learning, which is not limited.
 To evaluate which system was used, working memory or reinforcement learning, this simple task also contains a surprise test after a 10-minute active break (figure 1).
 If working memory was used to guide responses, the learned associations would decay in the 10-minute active break and become inaccessible during the test.
 The stimulus-response associations learned through reinforcement learning would survive the break and the learner can behaviorally demonstrate learning.
-This largely aligns with what we know about the durability of reinforcement learning (Stocco et al., 2010).
-However, in the task’s simplicity lies a difficulty it is difficult to make predictions about how declarative memory and reinforcement learning might have guided actions during the testing phase using behavioral outcomes only as both of these systems would result in enduring representations associations.
+This largely aligns with what we know about the durability of reinforcement learning (e.g., Stocco et al., 2010).
+However, in the task’s simplicity lies a difficulty not yet considered; it is difficult to make predictions about how declarative memory and reinforcement learning might have guided actions during the testing phase using behavioral outcomes only as both of these systems would result in enduring representations associations.

 It can be difficult to assess the independent contributions of different learning mechanisms behaviorally.
 Modelling is a robust approach to evaluating the independent contributions of these learning mechanisms (e.g., Stocco et al., 2021; Collins, 2018; Stocco et al., 2017; Daw, 2011).
-Collins has demonstrated that reinforcement learning ()working memory ()learning the object-letter associations most probably occurs through the interaction of Reinforcement learning (RL) and Working Memory (WM) using a combined, interacting WM - RL model (RL+WMinteracting; Collins 2018).
+Collins demonstrated the relative contributions of reinforcement learning (RL) and working memory (WM) to learning the object-letter associations using a combined, interacting WM - RL model (RL+WMinteracting; Collins 2018).
 Collins hypothesized that the WM resource, which is limited in capacity and decays rapidly but has a high learning rate, cooperatively interacts with the RL portion of the model, directly influencing the computation of the reward prediction error.
 When the number of images is high, as in the long blocks described above, the WM component of the model contributes less to reward prediction error.
 This ineracting RL+WMi model fit participants’ data best compared to other, RL only and non-interacting RL+WM models (Collins, 2018).